clwang1998/Douzero_Resnet-1/README.md

 Computer game is the core problem of artificial intelligence research at this stage.Computer game can promote AI from cognitive intelligence to decision intelligence.
-In the perfect information game, Deep Reinforcement Learning techniques such as AlphaGo and AlphaGo Zero have made major breakthroughs in Go, defeating top human players.
+In the perfect information game, Deep Reinforcement Learning techniques such as AlphaGo and AlphaGo Zero have made major breakthroughs in Go, defeating top human players.
 In the imperfect information game, Carnegie Mellon University and the University of Alberta also made strides in solving Texas Hold’em.
 The Imperfect Information Game is an abstraction and simulation of many real-world problems that have the characteristics of